On unbounded invariant measures of stochastic dynamical systems: Notation and preliminary results

-Observe that the support of this measure can be bounded (for instance if the functions $\Psi$ fix the point $0$, then the Dirac measure at $0$ is an invariant measure).
-In this paper we are interested in the case when the measure has infinite mass, thus its support is not compact.
-A sufficient (but not necessary condition) to have an infinite Radon measure is that the function $\Psi$ do not fix any compact subset $C$ of $\R$ that is there is no $C$ such that $\P(\Psi(C)\subseteq C)=1$.
+Observe that the support of this measure can be bounded (e.g., if the functions $\Psi$ fix the point $0$, then the Dirac measure at $0$ is an invariant measure).
+In this paper, we are interested in measures having unbounded support.
+A sufficient (but not necessary) condition to ensure that the invariant measure is not bounded is to assume that the random functions $\Psi$ do not fix a compact subset $C$ of $\R$ [i.e., there is no compact $C$ such that $\P(\Psi(C)\subseteq C)=1$].